-Section 2.
-The Employer agrees to furnish the Union, upon request, a listing of bargaining unit employees, by NAFI, at least twice a year with a six (6) month gap being between a request.
+- Section 2.
+The Employer agrees to furnish the Union, upon request, a listing of bargaining unit employees, by NAFI, at least twice a year with a six (6) month gap being between a request. - Section 3.

-Section 3.
 The Employer will furnish each regular bargaining unit employee with a copy of this Agreement at the time of its printing, at the time of a new regular employee's hire date, or at the time a flexible employee is changed to regular status, as appropriate.
 Copies shall be made available for review by flexible employees at the worksite.
-Upon the finalization of the collective bargaining agreement the Employer agrees to provide the Union, with fifty (50) copies of this Agreement.

-Section 4.
-It is understood and agreed by the parties that wherever a specific person is identified in this Agreement to act on a matter, a designee may act in his place.

-Section 5.
-Unless specifically stated in this Agreement or restricted due to applicable law, all provisions in this Agreement shall apply to both regular and flexible employees.
+Upon the finalization of the collective bargaining agreement the Employer agrees to provide the Union, with fifty (50) copies of this Agreement. - Section 4.
+Whenever language in the agreement or referenced document refers to specific duties or responsibilities of specific individuals or positions, it is intended only to provide a guide as to how a situation may be handled.
+It is agreed that the employer retains the sole discretion to assign work and to determine which individuals will perform those duties - Section 5.
+Unless specifically stated in this Agreement or restricted due to applicable law, all provisions in this Agreement shall apply to both regular and flexible employees. - Section 6.

-Section 6.
 Bargaining unit employees will continue to receive any employee discount or benefit currently enjoyed.
-Any changes in discounts/benefits shall be subject to negotiation with the Union.

-Section 7.
-Seniority shall be determined by an employee's service computation date.

-Section 8.
-Wherever the terms "he," "his," "she," or "her" are used, they are deemed to mean both genders.

-Section 9.
-Reference to assignment of employees is meant to signify that the Employer would select a qualified employee, as defined by management.

-Section 10.
-The Union and the Employer affirm their joint opposition to any discriminatory practices in connection with employment, promotion, or training, believing in the full utilization of employees' skills and abilities without regard to consideration of race, creed, color, sex, or national origin.

-Section 11.
-Upon the filing of a claim, travel allowances including mileage allowances and per diem will be paid when authorized in accordance with regulations.

-Section 12.
-Employees required to leave one job site and report for duty at another job site shall do so during duty hours.
+Any changes in discounts/benefits shall be subject to negotiation with the Union. - Section 7.
+Seniority shall be determined by an employee's service computation date. - Section 8.
+Wherever the terms "he," "his," "she," or "her" are used, they are deemed to mean both genders. - Section 9.
+Reference to assignment of employees is meant to signify that the Employer would select a qualified employee, as defined by management. - Section 10.
+The Union and the Employer affirm their joint opposition to any discriminatory practices in connection with employment, promotion, or training, believing in the full utilization of employees' skills and abilities without regard to consideration of race, creed, color, sex, or national origin. - Section 11.
+Upon the filing of a claim, travel allowances including mileage allowances and per diem will be paid when authorized in accordance with regulations. - Section 12.
+Employees required to leave one job site and report for duty at another job site shall do so during duty hours. - Section 13.

-Section 13.
 Employees who must transport funds from one area to another shall do so in accordance with applicable provisions of appropriate regulations.

-DRESS APPEARANCE AND UNIFORMS
+ARTICLE 27 DRESS APPEARANCE AND UNIFORMS